Save OSS Update – March 6, 2025

 Fighting for Transparency, Equity, and the Future of Our Children’s Education

-PACIFICA, CA – The parents of Ocean Shore School (OSS) and Vallemar School, along with Pacifica Citizens United, are taking a stand against the Pacific School District’s (PSD) decision on January 22, 2025 to approve the dismantling and forced reconfiguration of the district’s K-8 schools.
+PACIFICA, CA – The parents of Ocean Shore School (OSS) and Vallemar School, along with Pacifica Citizens Alliance, are taking a stand against the Pacifica School District’s (PSD) decision on January 22, 2025 to approve the dismantling and forced reconfiguration of the district’s K-8 schools.
 This decision, made by the PSD Board of Trustees, was rushed through despite overwhelming community opposition and without proper legal compliance.
 In response, on February 7, the plaintiffs filed a lawsuit in Superior Court of California, County of San Mateo seeking an injunction to halt this reckless and unlawful action.
-This legal challenge, led by the OSS PTO Legal Task Force and Pacifica Citizens United, exposes the PSD’s violations of state law, lack of transparency, and the discriminatory reconfiguration plan that threatens the educational future of our children.
+This legal challenge, led by the OSS PTO Legal Task Force and Pacifica Citizens Alliance, exposes the PSD’s violations of state law, lack of transparency, and the discriminatory reconfiguration plan that threatens the educational future of our children.
 Further legal developments are forthcoming, and we remain committed to holding PSD accountable through all necessary legal avenues.

 “This is not just about saving one school,” said J.D.
 Fagan, Legal Task Force Parent Lead for OSS PTO.
 “This is about fighting back against a district that has deceived the public, ignored its own financial assessments, and rushed a plan that will permanently damage our community.
 We will not stand by while they bulldoze our children’s futures without accountability.”